This post was last updated on January 20, 2021, to reflect all updated information and best serve your needs.

 One thing to keep in mind when starting a business is that it doesn’t have to take over your life.
 In many cases, building a consistent revenue stream should be the goal, meaning that you can work full-time and earn a passive income with your business.

 One mistake that people make is that they believe they need a lot of cash to invest.
-However, if you have a few hundred dollars, you can start there and work your way up.
+However, if basically have anything, you can start there and work your way up.
 You don’t need a massive stake in something to earn money off of it.
 Begin wherever you can and build it up incrementally.

 Due to inflation, one million isn’t worth what it used to be.
 All too often, it’s easy to focus on a single number and then rest on your laurels once you reach it.
 However, considering that inflation will continue to rise in the coming years and decades, your million will be worth even less by the time you retire.